KisamMeow/HELMdiel-Maps/README.md

 Original maps by akaden and the remapster team at https://remapster.com/.

-Find more information on this project at https://www.reddit.com/r/ffxi/comments/gmxv3a/introducing_the_ffxi_remapster_project/
+Find more information on that project at https://www.reddit.com/r/ffxi/comments/gmxv3a/introducing_the_ffxi_remapster_project/

 I've made these maps with GIMP and TexHammer, if you would like access to the XCF files feel free to DM me on Discord.